-Kaley Cuoco Teases Engagement Rumors – Moved In With Karl Cook Already?
+Kaley Cuoco Teases Engagement Rumors: Has She Moved In With Karl Cook Already?

 “I’m meant to be a mom.”

-Due to their solid passion for horses, Kaley Cuoco and Karl Cook get along really well.
-They are traveling together and enjoying life.
+Due to their solid passion for horses, Kaley Cuoco and Karl Cook get along really well and are traveling together and enjoying life.
 According to MSN, people around the couple say that they are really happy together.

 “She [Kaley Cuoco] is always traveling with him [Karl Cook].
 It’s not as much her schedule but more so his.
 She never knows when she’s going to be in town because she goes whenever and wherever he goes.
 She is super smitten.”

-Cuoco and Cook are known to be dating since March 2016.
-Prior to this, The Big Bang Theory star was married to Ryan Sweeting, with whom she settled her divorce after two years of marriage in May 2016.
-She was also dating The Big Bang Theory co-star Johnny Galecki but broke up in December 2009.
-They still continue to be best friends and happily share the screen.
+Cuoco and Cook began dating in March of 2016.
+Prior to this, the Big Bang Theory star was married to Ryan Sweeting, with whom she settled her divorce after two years of marriage in May of 2016.
+She was also dating Big Bang Theory co-star Johnny Galecki but broke up in December of 2009.
+They still continue to be best friends and happily share the screen together.